17 Proven Holiday Entertaining Shortcuts

 Grocery Store Brownies and Bar Desserts

 Buy premade baked brownies and lemon bars.
 Place them in the freezer to chill.
 Then slice them into squares.
-Dress up the brownies with a little whipped cream (use a piping bag and piping tip) and sprinkles.
+Dress up the brownies with a little whipped cream (use a piping bag and piping tip).

-Garnish the lemon bars with a mint leaf and the brownies with a sugared raspberry.
+Garnish the lemon bars with a mint leaf and the brownies with a sugared raspberry or sprinkles.
 Talk about impressive.

 Turn a Plain Cheesecake into a Holiday Specialty

 Buy a plain grocery store cheesecake.
-Dress it up with whipped cream (heavy cream, powdered sugar, and vanilla extract).
-Decorate the top by crushing a few candy canes in a plastic bag, then sprinkle the smashed pieces on top of the cream.
+Dress it up with whipped cream (whip heavy cream, powdered sugar, and vanilla extract in your mixer).
+Decorate the top by crushing a few candy canes in a plastic bag.
+Then sprinkle the smashed pieces on top of the cream.

 TIPS: Drizzle warmed chocolate sauce or spoon over canned cherry pie filling (one of my favorites).